ZettelGeist/zettelgeist/docs/tutorial.md

 - Let's save that fancier note, just as above: "File>Download>Plain Text."
 (Or, in Word, etc.: "Save as>Gatsby-Note-03.txt," and so on.)

-- The research stack is growing!
+- Your research stack is growing!
 Let's do one more, adding one more feature.
 Again, it isn't necessary, but "It's there!"
 So what the heck?

-- Edit GDoc again.
+- Edit the GDoc again.

-- Let's just find a new line from the book and put it in the "note:" section (between quotes) and write a new "comment:"  Just cut the old material and add the new, resulting in something like:
+- Let's just find a new citation from the book and put it in the "note:" section (between quotes) and write a new "comment:"  Just cut the old material and add the new, resulting in something like:

 ```
 title: Reading notes on The Great Gatsby